AugustNagro/magnum/README.md

 ### `transact` creates a database transaction.

-Like `connect`, `transact` accepts a DataSource and context function.
+Like `connect`, `transact` accepts a Transactor and context function.
 The context function provides a `DbTx` instance.
 If the function throws, the transaction will be rolled back.